 The silver maple is a member of the soapberry (Sapindaceae) family.
 The Genus Acer comes from the Latin name for maple tree while the specific epithet saccharinum means sugary in reference to its light, semi-sweet sap (although syrups made from the silver maple are much less sweet than those made from the sugar maple)!

 That said, syrup isn’t the only thing the silver maple has to offer!
 Like its many common names, it also has many uses.
-The Iroquois used to pound the bark to make flour for bread, the seeds were often roasted with butter and salt and eaten as a tasty snack and the sap was used as a cough syrup and to cure kidney and liver ailments.
+The bark was pounded to make flour for bread, the seeds were often roasted with butter and salt and eaten as a tasty snack, and the sap was used as a cough syrup and to cure kidney and liver ailments.
 This silver maple is also one of Ontario’s very few native trees that have a fast enough growth rate to be considered for biofuel production.
 Additionally, its strong and versatile nature allows it to tolerate a wide variety of soils and urban conditions such as compaction and pollution and its wide climatic range allows it to successfully grow as far north as Manitoba and as far south as Florida!